AlfaisalGassim/saudi_used_cars_ml/README.md

 <!-- [![Product Name Screen Shot][product-screenshot]](https://example.com) -->

-This project is aimed to predict the price of a used car in Saudi Arabia.\
-the data set is Saudi Used Cars Dataset, and the target is the price.

 The dataset contains records of used cars collected from **syarah.com**.
 Each row represents a used car with a link to its webpage.
 Other information regarding each car is the brand name, model, manufacturing year, origin, the color of the car, options, capacity of the engine, type of fuel, transmission type, the mileage that the car covered, region price, and negotiable.